earthquake-research-group/geol20002Practical/README.md

 * **See the PDF version for proper equation formatting**
 * **We'll be working through this together**
 * **Please feel free to self organise into small groups**
+* 👉This Document also available here [GEOL20002 Practical Repository](https://github.com/earthquake-research-group/geol20002Practical)

 ### **🌍**  **Key Background Concept**s

-In the lecture we explored some major insights from the **plate tectonics revolution of the 1960s**:
+In the lecture we explore some major insights from the **plate tectonics revolution of the 1960s**:

 - The **oceanic lithosphere** represents the **cooling thermal boundary layer** of a convecting mantle system.
 - **Mid-ocean ridges** are *passive* features